Aer Lingus: Aer Lingus Regional

-Following its acquisition by IAG on 18 August 2015, separate Annual Reports are no longer published for Aer Lingus, however some data are shown separately within the IAG Annual Report.
-Key available trends for Aer Lingus over recent years are shown below (as at year ending 31 December):

 Business model

 Aer Lingus adopted a "small frills" strategic approach – a hybrid between a traditional legacy airline and a low-cost carrier.
 The difference lies in the services offered on short-haul and long-haul flights with meals offered free on the latter only.

 The new strategy required considerable negotiation with the unions, and a consensus was reached that lower costs and a reinvention of the airline were necessary for its survival.
-The union concessions that arose from the negotiations were detrimental to the airline's image however; by 2003 the wage freeze had been lifted and there were 3,800 voluntary redundancies with no forced layoffs.
+The union concessions that arose from the negotiations were detrimental to the airline's image however; by 2003, the wage freeze had been lifted and there were 3,800 voluntary redundancies with no forced layoffs.
 These factors contributed to the airline's reported profits in 2002, 2003 and 2005, with only a small loss recorded in 2004.